-This year marks my 22nd year of homeschooling.
-I created this site to help other families homeschooling their kids with dyslexia who are not so far along the path as me.
+This is my 25th year of homeschooling my outside-the-box, bright-but-struggling, dyslexic kids.
+I created this site to help other families who are homeschooling their kids with dyslexia who are not so far along the path.
 I often think back to my early years of homeschooling to help me remember the important lessons I’ve learned that can help others.
 Here are a few things I wish I had known before I started homeschooling my kids with dyslexia.

 I wish I’d known more about dyslexia.

-I totally did not understand how my kids with dyslexia learned at all.
+For many years, I did not understand how my kids with dyslexia learned at all.
 I had a habit of getting frustrated with my kids for things they really couldn’t help, things that looked like laziness or like they weren’t paying attention.

-For example, when I taught my kids some concept or rule and then they promptly forgot it the next day.
+For example, when I taught my kids some concept or rule one day and then they promptly forgot it the next.
 I know now that this really has nothing to do with laziness and everything to do with how kids with memory and processing weaknesses process information.

-I know that that hurt my kids.
-I used to beat myself up for this.
+I know that my reaction hurt my kids.
+The truth is that they were trying to remember.
 Now that I understand dyslexia, I’ve apologized to my kids.
 They’ve forgiven me and moved on but, I wish I’d known more about dyslexia when I started homeschooling!

 I wish I didn’t focus so much on keeping up with grade levels.